 In recent years, CBD has been researched and studied for possible therapeutic benefits and effects due to the profiles of the phytocannabinoids found in industrial hemp plants.

-At a federal level, cannabidiol oil has been a Schedule I Controlled Substance in the United States.
-However, after the passing of the 2018 Farm Bill, CBD products with less than 0.3% of dry weight THC have been excluded from the CSA (Controlled Substances Act).
+At a federal level, cannabidiol oil is a Schedule I Controlled Substance in the United States.
+However, after the passage of the 2018 Farm Bill, CBD products with less than 0.3% of dry weight THC are now excluded from the CSA (Controlled Substances Act).
 The FDA still carries the right to restrict cannabidiol products on the federal level.

-But, restrictions and regulations on the use of CBD vary in each state.
-CBD has been used in therapeutic clinical trials research to better understand the effects and possible benefits it may have on human and animal bodies.
-At this time, there isn’t direct evidence that proves the use of CBD is directly correlated to be used to cure or treat diseases, illnesses, pain, anxiety, or other disorders.
+Restrictions and regulations on the use of CBD vary in each state.
+Therapeutic clinical trials seek to better understand the effects and possible benefits CBD may have on human and animal bodies.
+At this time, there isn’t direct evidence that proves the use of CBD is a viable option to cure or treat diseases, illnesses, pain, anxiety, or other disorders.